kalenwallin/FrontendWalkthrough/README.md

 If you'd like to follow along, you will need to have Visual Studio installed.

+## Instructions
+1. Clone the repo
+2. Open the solution file in Visual Studio or double click it in the file explorer.
+3. (Optional) Remove the code in Login.cshtml and just the Login page styles in site.css.

 ## Questions
 If you have any questions, you can email me at: kwallin10@huskers.unl.edu